 Some of our staff members have been teaching children, teenagers, special education and special needs youngsters for many years.
 Unique classes in full and half-day sessions have been part of our curriculum for years, and children’s programmes represent some of our most successful and enjoyable outings.
-We have enjoyed working with chosen by schools and inner city institutions for under-privileged youths and others to provide students with outdoor activities as well as safety presentations.
+We have enjoyed being chosen by schools and inner city institutions for under-privileged youths and others to provide students with fun activities as well as safety presentations.

 Currently we offer outings for young people that include nature hikes, animal tracking, glacier treks, via ferratas and rock climbing.
 We keep our child to instructor ratio appropriate to any special needs or requests, as well as the particular activity and programme.

-Keeping our guide and student ratio specific to the activity, we can spend all of our time teaching children about everything involved in safe hiking, animal observation, rock climbing or glacier travel, so they not only have a great time, but come away from the experience knowing a great deal about the safe, responsible conduct of outdoor activities.
+Keeping our guide and student ratio specific to the activity, we can spend all of our time teaching children about everything involved in safe hiking, animal observation, rock climbing or glacier travel, so they not only have a great time, but come away from the experience knowing more about the responsible conduct of outdoor activities, and respect for Nature.

 Cost: According to activity, location and number of participants.